-Counselor/Teaching Assistant – Residential Program
+Counselor/Teaching Assistant – Innovators Program (Excluding CA Campuses)

 - In conjunction with a co-counselor, supervises counselor group and all students in daily and weekend schedule of academic, recreational, study tutorial, and social interactions with students.

 - Assists with the supervision and coverage of counselor group on co-counselor’s days off.

 - Actively responsible for the safety and well-being of a group of 10-14 students, under the direction of a Housemaster in a dormitory.

 - Executes dormitory operations and creates a harmonious residential experience shared by all in their assigned dormitory area.